-Beginning in 2003, a \$10,160 credit or exclusion will be allowed for the adoption of a child with special needs regardless of whether you have qualifying expenses.
+Beginning in 2003, the maximum credit and exclusion, subject to the income and tax liability limits discussed earlier, will be allowed for the adoption of a child with special needs even if you do not have any qualifying expenses.
+For 2003, the maximum amount for each is \$10,160.